b3b/mbd/README.markdown

     make install

 ## Use
-Put LIVE CDs (*.iso) images into the "isolinux/iso" directory on your USB flash drive.
+Put LIVE CDs (*.iso) into the images directory ("isolinux/iso" by default) on your USB flash drive.
 Example, if MP is flash USB drive mount point:

     cp my-cool-live-cds/*.iso MP/isolinux/iso/
     mkdir MP/isolinux/iso/Debian